Dileep: Personal life

 Dileep married actress Manju Warrier on 20 October 1998; their daughter, Meenakshi, was born in 2000.
 In July 2014, the couple filed for divorce which was granted on 31 January 2015.
+Their daughter stays with Dileep.
 On 25 November 2016, Dileep married actress Kavya Madhavan.
 The couple have a daughter born in 2018.

 Other activities

 Dileep owned the multiplex theater complex D Cinemaas situated in Chalakudy when it opened in December 2014.
+Dileep owns Dhe Puttu, a restaurant chain with branches in Kerala and the Middle East.

 Media image

 He was popularly called 'Janapriya Nayakan' (transl. popular hero) by delivering consecutive hits which entertained the audience of all ages.

-2019 film Shibu starring Karthik directed by Arjun and Gokul is a film made on Dileep, and is based on an ardent fan of Dileep who wants to make a movie with him.
+The 2019 film Shibu told the story of an ardent fan of Dileep who wants to make a film with him.

-Controversies

-Sexual assault case
+Legal issues and allegations

-On 28 June 2017, Dileep was interrogated by the Kerala Police in connection with the abduction and sexual assault of actress Bhavana on 17 February 2017.
-On 10 July 2017, Dileep was arrested by the Kerala Police for alleged conspiracy, and was remanded by the court.
-Following his arrest, Dileep's membership was revoked by various film organisations.
-Several political parties protested against Dileep and his business firms were vandalized, including Dhe Puttu restaurant and the multiplex theatre D Cinemaas.
-On 3 October 2017, he was released on conditional bail by the Kerala High Court.
-In June 2018, he filed a petition in the Kerala High Court accusing the Kerala Police of deliberately framing him.
-He requested the case be handed over to the Central Bureau of Investigation.
+On 28 June 2017, Dileep was questioned by the Kerala Police in connection with the abduction and sexual assault of actress Bhavana on 17 February 2017.
+On 10 July 2017, he was arrested on allegations of conspiracy and was remanded by the court.
+Following his arrest, various film organisations revoked his membership.
+Protests were held by political parties against Dileep, and his business establishments, including the Dhe Puttu restaurant and the D Cinemaas multiplex, were vandalised.
+On 3 October 2017, the Kerala High Court granted him conditional bail.
+In June 2018, Dileep filed a petition in the Kerala High Court alleging that the Kerala Police had deliberately framed him and requesting that the investigation be transferred to the Central Bureau of Investigation (CBI).

 Dileep filed an additional plea for accessing video footage of the incident.
 The plea was denied by both the Angamaly Magistrate Court and the Kerala High Court.
 Mukul Rohatgi represented him in the case.
 In October 2018, Dileep was granted bail by the Kerala High Court.
 In April 2019, the Government of Kerala froze charges against him until the court had given an independent verdict on the case.
 In May 2019, the Supreme Court stayed his trial until his plea for footage was considered.
 On 30 November, the court turned down his plea, rather allowed to inspect its content, or have a second opinion as to whether the video is genuine.

-In December 2021, film director Balachandra Kumar gave an interview to a news channel where he alleged that he was witness to discussions among people including Dileep, regarding turning witnesses hostile, attacking police officers leading the investigation and being in illegal possession of the assault video.
+In December 2021, film director Balachandra Kumar gave an interview to a news channel in which he alleged that he had witnessed conversations—purportedly involving Dileep—about influencing witnesses, harming police officers involved in the investigation, and the alleged possession of the assault video.
 He also claimed he had audio recordings of these conversations.
-Based on these claims, Kerala police registered a new case against Dileep for conspiracy to assault investigating officers.
-On 7 February 2022, he and others were granted anticipatory bail by Kerala High Court in the conspiracy case.
+Based on these claims, Kerala police registered a new case against Dileep for alleged conspiracy to assault investigating officers.
+On 7 February 2022, Dileep and others were granted anticipatory bail by Kerala High Court in the case.

+The trial, which began on 8 March 2018 at a sessions court in Ernakulam, lasted eight years.
+On 8 December 2025, the Ernakulam Principal District and Sessions Court delivered its verdict, acquitting Dileep of all charges.